JaimeAdanCuevas/yolo_ssd_raspberry/README.md

 Purpose:

-Removes all darkred (raspberry fruit) samples
+- Removes all samples belonging to the **darkred (raspberry fruit)** class

-Updates labels accordingly
+- Updates annotations

-Used to analyze class imbalance and confusion effects
+- Used to analyze class imbalance and confusion impact

+---

-2.2 Merge Green and Boton Classes
+### 2.2 Merging Green and Boton Classes

 Script: